carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 Kernel Descriptor for GFX6-GFX9
 +++++++++++++++++++++++++++++++

-CP microcode requires the Kernel descritor to be allocated on 64 byte alignment.
+CP microcode requires the Kernel descriptor to be allocated on 64 byte alignment.

   .. table:: Kernel Descriptor for GFX6-GFX9
      :name: amdgpu-amdhsa-kernel-descriptor-gfx6-gfx9-table